gotranseo/swift-pwned/README.md

 # SwiftPwned

-A Vapor/Swift library that checks pwnedpasswords.com.
+A Vapor/Swift library that checks the https://haveibeenpwned.com/passwords API (all credit to Troy Hunt).

 ## Installation